-Stocks surge higher after unemployment claims post record surge
+Stocks surge has Dow flirting with bear-market exit

 The all-time high in claims came hours after the Senate voted 96-0, passing the $2 trillion relief package that would extend aid to individuals, small businesses and corporations hit hardest by the pandemic.
 The House of Representatives is scheduled to debate the bill on Friday.

-The Dow Jones Industrial Average added 486 points, or 2.3 percent, while the S&P 500 and Nasdaq Composite climbed 2.2 percent and 1.9 percent, respectively.
+The Dow Jones Industrial Average gained as many as 1,022 points, or 4.8 percent, while the S&P 500 and Nasdaq Composite climbed as much as 4.4 percent and 3.9 percent, respectively.
+A gain of 1,109.77 points or more would lift the Dow out of bear-market territory.

 |Ticker